-Before choosing the axles for your custom trailer, there are a couple of important terms to know.
+To start, there are a few important towing terms we need you explain.
 The first is Gross Vehicle Weight (GVW) and the second is Gross Axle Weight (GAW).

 On the other hand, if you go with axles that are way too light to save money or because you underestimate how much you’ll be hauling, road heat will cause the overloaded axles to chronically overheat.
 Overly light axles may need frequent repairs and you’ll probably go through a lot of tires if you travel very much with your horses.